-- The safety of radar processing modules is primarily achieved by application level checks (see section RADAR data processing) - The safety of storage and of the data path to storage and periphery is ensured by Endto-End ECC (e2eECC) with address encoding and selected additional safety measures for individual modules.
+- For the Safety Core and its closely related periphery, safety is ensured by a delayed lockstep approach (see section Dual-core lockstep) - The safety of storage and of the data path to storage and periphery is ensured by Endto-End ECC (e2eECC) with address encoding and selected additional safety measures for individual modules.
 For the periphery, end-to-end ECC protection ends at the I/O bridges (see section ECC) - Clock and power, generation and distribution, are supervised by dedicated monitors (see section Clock and power monitoring) - The safety of the periphery is ensured by application-level measures (such as connecting one sensor to different I/O modules, sensor validation by sensor fusion, and so on).
 Hardware supports this application-level redundancy by providing redundant I/O modules connected to different peripheral bridges (PBRIDGEs) to maximize the independence between the monitored and monitoring resources (see sections I/O peripherals and Communication controllers) - MBISTs and LBISTs are provided to avoid the accumulation of latent faults in the functional logic as well as in the safety mechanisms (see section BIST during boot).
-Dedicated mechanisms are provided to check the availability of safety mechanisms and the functionality of each error reaction path (such as by fake fault injection) - The Fault Collection and Control Unit is responsible for collecting and reacting to failure notifications (see section FCCU and failure monitoring) - Common Cause Failures (CCFs) are dealt with by a set of measures for both control and avoidance of CCFs spanning system-level approaches (such as temperature and nonfunctional signal monitoring) and back-end techniques (such as isolated silicon areas and routing constraints) (see section Common cause failure measures) - Operational interference protection is ensured via a hierarchical memory protection schema allowing concurrent execution of software with different (lower) ASIL (see section Operational interference protection)
+Dedicated mechanisms are provided to check the availability of safety mechanisms and the functionality of each error reaction path (such as by fake fault injection) - The Fault Collection and Control Unit is responsible for collecting and reacting to failure notifications (see section FCCU and failure monitoring) - For error events including ECC corrections and detections: The MEMU is responsible for collecting and reporting to the FCCU error events in system memories and flash memory as well as e2eECC errors caused by the XBAR, RAM controller, or flash memory controller (see section Memory Error Management Unit (MEMU)) - Common Cause Failures (CCFs) are dealt with by a set of measures for both control and avoidance of CCFs spanning system-level approaches (such as temperature and nonfunctional signal monitoring) and back-end techniques (such as isolated silicon areas and routing constraints) (see section Common cause failure measures) - Operational interference protection is ensured via a hierarchical memory protection schema allowing concurrent execution of software with different (lower) ASIL (see section Operational interference protection)